 Zach Gaynor has been an assistant coach for the Concordia University Wisconsin Men's Hockey program since March 2012.
-Gaynor was hired by head coach Jasen Wise and the two have helped CUW to its two most successful seasons in school history.
+Gaynor was hired by head coach Jasen Wise and the two have helped CUW to its three most successful seasons in school history.

 Gaynor plays a big part in the recruiting for CUW, helping recruit several talented players who have made their mark on the program over the past two years.
 The Falcons had two freshmen, Brett Penner and Riley Storzuk, score 20+ points in 2013-14, the two highest marks by freshmen in CUW history.